tutek1/DTLabs/03_Platformer2D/lab03.md

 3. Select the **Select** tab
 4. Select the **jump pad tile**
 5. Open the dropdown **Physics** and then **Physics Layer 0**
-6. Set the `Y` component of the property `Linear Velocity` to `-500` for example.
+6. Set the `Y` component of the property `Linear Velocity` to `-500`, for example.

 > aside positive
 > Remember, that in 2D the **up-direction** is in the direction of negative `Y`.

-Now if you play the game and step on the **jump pad** the player will be pushed upwards.
+Now, if you play the game and step on the **jump pad**, the player will be pushed upwards.